Carson County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Depending on the circumstances of your DUI, you may be required to complete a DUI education program or community service.
+- Classes/Programs That Must Be Completed: Completing any required alcohol education programs or community service.

 Special Programs